Aaryash-Shakya/cli-resume/GET-FOR-YOURSELF.md

 ## Steps to Get Started

 1. **Visit the Original Repo**
-   Visit the original repository at [https://github.com/Aaryash-Shakya/cli-resume](https://github.com/Aaryash-Shakya/cli-resume).
+   Visit the original repository at <a href="https://github.com/Aaryash-Shakya/cli-resume" target="_blank">https://github.com/Aaryash-Shakya/cli-resume</a>

 2. **Star the Repo**
    If you like this project, please give it a star.
 It helps to increase the visibility of the project.